Berwick St. John War Memorial

 Story:

-William Herbert Waterman was born in 1892 in Romsey, Hampshire.
+William Herbert Waterman was born in 1892 in Romsey, Hampshire, and baptised there on 15 May, 1892.
 He was the son of Henry (Harry) Waterman, a Farm Labourer, and Annie Jane Waterman (nee Phillips).
 At the time of the 1911 Census he was single, working as a Shepherd and living at Stratford Sub Castle, Salisbury, Wiltshire.
 He enlisted in Salisbury as a Private in the 1st Battalion of the Duke of Edinburgh's (Wiltshire) Regiment (Service No. 11077).
-He served in France & Flanders and was awarded the Victory, British War and 1915 Star medals.
-When he died on 27th February 1915, he had been attached to 'A# Company and treated at the No. 7 Field Ambulance, Loker.
+He served in France & Flanders from 26 Jan 1915 and was awarded the Victory and British War Medals as well as the 1915 Star.
+When he died of wounds on 27th February 1915, he had been attached to 'A' Company and treated at the No. 7 Field Ambulance, Loker.
 He was buried at Loker Churchyard, Nr.
 Ypres, West Flanders, Belgium (grave id.
 II.F.9).
 He is remembered on the Berwick St. John War Memorial.

 Images: